cedarRed123/TheCapitalWonderland/README.md

 - Scroll down and enable `General Subtitles`.
 Alternatively, open MO2's INI editor, select `falloutprefs.ini`, find `bGeneralSubtitles` and enable it (replace 0 with 1).

 # Credits
+[zpok3](https://github.com/zpok3) This modpack heavily relies on the work of zpok3 please support his release aswell

 [Qolore7](https://github.com/Qolore7) for some of the more obscure mods that I found via his Wabbajack list Lost Liberty.

 [Ungeziefi](https://github.com/Ungeziefi) and [Wall SoGB](https://github.com/WallSoGB) for the resources available at [ModdingLinked](https://moddinglinked.com/index.html).